What is Asset Finance?

 The assets a business owns will vary from company to company and industry to industry.

 Most businesses will need general office supplies such as desks, chairs, IT equipment and even smaller items like stationary.
+A dental surgery will have dentist chairs, special lighting and a lot of specialist equipment.
 These are considered business assets and can be purchased using asset finance or asset-based finance.

 Company vehicles can also be purchased using asset finance.
 These vehicles could be large lorries and trucks used to haul heavy goods or equipment around the country.
 They could also be small private cars intended solely for business related travel.